Table of Contents:

 I think sloths have gotten a bad rap.
 They have a reputation as lazy animals that sleep all day, but they’re really very interesting.
 Did you know that these slow-moving creatures are fast swimmers?
 They are three times faster in water than on land!
 Their arms are three times stronger than a human’s, making them better at pull-ups than us.
 I also think they are one of the cutest animals on the planet, which is why I like to draw them.

 In this article, I’ll show you how to draw a sloth step-by-step.
 This drawing is an illustration and not a realistic drawing of a sloth.
-I used Arteza’s Portable Watercolor Frame Set.
-It comes with a set of watercolors, a water brush, and watercolor paper you can fold into a mini-canvas that’s ready to hang.
-This way you can display your painting right away after creating it!
-The colors are bright and come in a handy tin that makes it easy to take them wherever you go.
+I used Arteza’s Watercolors which are bright and come in a handy tin that makes it easy to take them wherever you go.

 Let’s get started!